Skip to content

 2. Automate the Pipeline

 Manual deployment is the single biggest source of release errors.
-Automate every step you can:
+Automate every step possible:

 • Automated testing on every pull request